-A grant in the amount of $ 143,610.00 was awarded by the Erie County Conservation District for the placement of material on Plum Road and Finn Road.
+A grant was awarded by the Erie County Conservation District for the replacement of pipes and placement of material on Raymond Mills Road and Davis Road.
 The grants are available for designated roads determined to be subject to stream contamination from erosion.
 Driving Surface Aggregate will be applied.
 This material was designed by Penn State and holds together well.
 Project work will start as soon as contracts are awarded.

 Greenfield Township is responsible for ensuring a clear line of sight at the intersections of all Township Roads and keeping trees and shrubs trimmed for safe travel on the Township roads.
 The tree in front of your property, which is in the Township right of way will be trimmed.
 The Township will hire a contractor to trim the trees at no cost to you.

 If you had issues with your mailbox this last winter, now is the time to correct them.
 Making sure they are installed to the correct height, will help next season.
 The post for the box must be behind the ditch, the bottom of the box should be at least 42″ from the grade of the road (a couple of inches higher would allow for snow buildup).
 No angle supports should be placed from the bottom of the box to the post.
 Please contact the office for a diagram of the correct installation.

 Do not plow snow across the road or in the road.
 The goal of the Township is to keep the roads safe for travel.
 Any snow removed from driveways should be placed on your property and should not be pushed across the road.
 Piles of snow along the roadside freeze and make it difficult and unsafe for the Crew.
 It also creates a hazard for other motorists.
 During early winter, push snow back far enough on your land to save space for future snow piles.

 The Township operates three plow trucks, which take approximately three hours to clear the roads.
 The crew is sent home after the first round of plowing if plowing will be needed later that day.
 Other times, the crew is called out as needed.